Topic

 2.2.
 Labour market assessment: quota or individual assessment

-In the case of a first-time application, a labour market assessment must always be carried out to decide whether a seasonal work permit can be granted.
+In the case of a first-time application, a permit can be granted when:

 2.2.1 Quota for the agriculture and forestry industry